bot-app/trading/docs/strategy-customization.md

 !!!
 Warning "Informative timeframe < timeframe"
     Using informative timeframes smaller than the dataframe timeframe is not recommended with this method, as it will not use any of the additional information this would provide.
-    To use the more detailed information properly, more advanced methods should be applied (which are out of scope for freqtrade documentation, as it'll depend on the respective need).
+    To use the more detailed information properly, more advanced methods should be applied (which are out of scope for trading documentation, as it'll depend on the respective need).

 ***